-Sr., Jr., and III all were important in the development of the stock show and rodeo (Jr. became secretary-manager of the stock show in 1918 and helped develop the rodeo; III was elected to the stock show board of directors in 1944).
+Sr., Jr., and III all were important in the development of the stock show and rodeo during its first half-century.

 But when it comes to the stock show, Sr. was the main Marion.
 He was there from the giddyup-go.
 In fact, the stock show’s first roundup was held on his ranch.

 Marion Sansom Sr. was born on June 20, 1853 in Madison County in southeast Texas, but his personal compass always seemed to point north.
 In 1859 he moved north with his family—to Alvarado.
 Sansom became a banker and rancher there, served as mayor.
 But he also developed interests farther north—in Fort Worth.

 He became a livestock commissioner in Fort Worth in 1892, three years after the Union Stockyards opened and one year before Boston capitalists Greenlief Wadleigh Simpson and Louville Veranus Niles and other eastern capitalists formed Fort Worth Stock Yards Company and bought the Union Stockyards and the original Fort Worth Packing Company.
 Sansom later was president of the Fort Worth Livestock Commission.
 He also dealt in feed, grain, cotton oil, and real estate.

 Sansom was one of the organizers of the stockyards in 1893 and of the packing plants ten years later.
 In fact, in 1903, as Swift and Armour opened their plants, Sansom moved north again, from Alvarado to Fort Worth, where he was already doing so much business.
 He settled north of the river.